Umisyus/MAD500-WebDevelopmentForMobile/README.md

-# MAD500-WebDevelopmentForMobile
+# MAD501-Agile-Development
- A Nodejs application for learning Angular
+A Node.JS project about web design for mobile devices.